semanticarts/gist/migration/v13.0/non-uomDataConversion.md

 Be sure to read the header of each data conversion script.

-## Examples:
+## Examples

 - renameProperties replaces `gist:isGeographicallyContainedIn` with `gist:isGeoContainedIn`
 - replaceAddressClasses replaces `gist:EmailAddress` with `gist:ElectronicAddress`
 - replaceAddressClasses replaces `gist:StreetAddress` with `gist:PhysicalAddress`